-The final supply-side scheme to be delivered in 2035 is AFF-CTR-WRZ3-4005: Arkley North.
-The scheme allows for the bypass of Arkley 2 Reservoir and seeks to improve the interconnectivity between reservoirs.
-It involves minimal new infrastructure (50m of new main) and is not identified in the SEA, HRA or WFD assessment as having the potential for a significant negative effect during construction or operation.
-The potential for minor negative effects are identified during construction of the new pipeline but it is considered that there is suitable mitigation available through standard construction practices to ensure that there are no residual significant negative effects.
+The assessment does not identify any moderate or major negative effects in relation to this scheme during construction or operation.
+The potential for minor negative effects are identified during construction of the new pipeline and WTW but it is considered that there is suitable mitigation available through standard construction practices to ensure that there are no residual significant negative effects.